Some relationships are difficult because we approach them using the wrong method of communication.

 - Could create problems when unwisely practiced

 - Requires more maturity from leaders and participants

 - Possibly opens a door to antagonistic people

 3. Free-reign – the aim here is initiative.
 This approach gives freedom and decision-making to others to operate as a group or individual independently.
 The leader uses this approach to allow free-flow of communication and he replaces authority with availability.

 - Insufficient guidance and support

 - Working at cross purposes – creating confusion, disunity and discouragement

 Free-rein style is appropriate when others are well trained, knowledgeable, skilled.
 It is used with those who are self-motivated and prepared to take responsibility.

 Ask yourself which of the three is your natural or learned tendency.
-Once again, we must recognize that maturity often requires of us the ability to restrain our natural tendency when a different approach is necessary for reaching the best results.
+The ability to restrain our natural tendency when a different approach is more effective is a mark of maturity.

-For example, parents of small children must be more directional with them.
+For example, parents must be more directional with children when they are small.
 As children grow older, the consultive approach teaches them to become involved, responsible and committed to doing what is best.